ffernest/GettingAndCleaningDataCourseProject/CodeBook.md

 >- y_combined: combined date frame from y_traing and y_test.
 >- mean_std_x: data frame for column subset of x, which contains the columns of mean() and std().
 >- activity_label: character vector, defines the activity names, c("WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING").
->- activity_mapping: data frame mapping activity ID with activity labels.
+>- y_label: descriptive label of activities stated in y.
->- activity_main: data frame combining subject ID, activity ID and all measurement data.
+>- activity_main: data frame combining subject ID, activity label and all measurement data.
 >- independent_tidy_data_set: data frame of second tidy data set with the average of each variable for each activity and each subject.

 Below describe the data defined or transformed in final data set:
 > 1. The first two columne, subject_id and and activity, represents the key of the table.
 They are the ID of subject and descriptive naming of activity respectively.

 > 2. Remaining columns represent the average (calculated by mean function) values of specific features as the variable names.
 The features come from the accelerometer and gyroscope 3-axial raw signals tAcc.XYZ and tGyro.XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc.XYZ and tGravityAcc.XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk.XYZ and tBodyGyroJerk.XYZ).
 Then a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc.XYZ, fBodyAccJerk.XYZ, fBodyGyro.XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).